MOSES * EGYPT * SPAETH

 The Birth of King Sargon - a Narrative as a Mystery Play

-Among for instance the Egyptians it belonged to the cyclic perception that the kings in a 30-year cycle were to renew themselves and show their renewal at the hept-sed festival.
-Likewise in most of the old world, heirs to the throne were by birth joining a bigger cycle connected to providence and the divine attachment of the fate of the country.
+Among, for instance, the Egyptians it also belonged to the cyclic perception that the kings in a 30-year cycle were to renew themselves and show their renewal at the hept-sed festival.
+Likewise in most of the ancient world, heirs to the throne joined by dint of their birth a larger cycle connected to providence and the gods' affiliation with the fate of the country.

 To Perform Like the Gods